Nic30/hwt/doc/index.rst

 * HWT internal representation is graph database of statements and signals.
   Hwt type system is made of several elemental datatypes templates which can be used for a type of signal:

-  * Bits - represents bit vector
+  * HBits - represents bit vector

   * HStruct - structure/record datatype